REINVENTING DIVERSITY EDUCATION

 By combining performance, participant art creation, interactive exercises and facilitated dialogue, DAP curates workshops that increase awareness of self and social diversity for a wide array of clients ranging from university faculty, teachers-in-training, student leadership groups, and employees of Fortune 500 companies and non-profit organizations.

-93% of 400 Young Adults over a 4-year per.
+93% of 400 young adults over a 4-year period.

-92% of 400 Young Adults over a 4-year per.
+92% of 400 young adults over a 4-year period.

-89% of 400 Young Adults over a 4-year per.
+89% of 400 young adults over a 4-year period.

 “Hiring The Dialogue Arts Project was one of the best things we've ever done as a company.”